turbot/guardrails-docs/docs/getting-started/getting-started-gcp/create-calculated-exception/index.md

 sidebar_label: Create a Calculated Exception
 ---

-# Create a Calculated Exception to a Guardrails AWS Policy
+# Create a Calculated Exception to a Guardrails GCP Policy

 In this guide you'll learn how to make dynamic policy exceptions based on resource tags.
 These [Calculated Policies](/guardrails/docs/reference/glossary#calculated-policy) enable you to implement business logic when designing your governance controls.

 Some typical examples of how to use calculated polices are:

 - Dynamic tagging of resources based on resource metadata.
 - Creating policy exceptions for different classes of resources.